rodrigo-barraza/inscriptor/readme.md

-## Inscriptor
+## Inscriptor ✍️
-Image captioning for data set annotation.
-An implementation of diffusers utilizing Blip2's new **zero-shot instructed vision-to-language generation**.
-Runs on the `blip2-opt-6.7b-coco` model.
+An easy-to-use image captioning for data set annotation.
+Need to caption your images? **Inscriptor has you.** This is an implementation of diffusers utilizing Blip2's new **zero-shot instructed vision-to-language generation**.
+Runs best on the `blip2-opt-6.7b-coco` model, but you can change it to any of the other models in the `blip2` family that are lower or higher requirements.

 ### Recommended Requirements
 24GB VRAM and 48GB RAM